-Reckitts is a well known company that provide us with health and hygiene products.
+Reckitts is a well known company that provides us with health and hygiene products.
 Find out how a starch manufacturer from Hull became one of the biggest names in health and hygiene.

-A man called Isaac Reckitt was born into a Quaker family where they lived in the Boston area of Lincolnshire.
-In 1840, Isaac married a lady called Ann and they both moved to Hull.
+In 1792, a man called Isaac Reckitt was born.
+He and his Quaker family lived in the Boston area of Lincolnshire.

-On the 1st October the same year they moved, Isaac opened a Starch Works.
-He did this with the help of his friends and his brother John who gave them loans.
+On the 1st of October during the same year that they moved, Isaac opened a Starch Works.
+He was able to do this with the help of his friends and his brother John who gave the couple loans.

-Isaac began producing a starch made from wheat flour.
-He added a blue pigment called smalt which helped to whiten their Reckitt’s Blue.
+It was then that Isaac was able to start producing starch made from wheat flour to create laundry detergent.
+He decided to add a blue pigment called smalt which helped to whiten their Reckitt’s Blue.

-In the early years of their business, they couldn’t travel.
-Instead they sold their product only in the Hull area.
+During the early years of the business, travel wasn’t an option.
+As a result, they sold their product only in the Hull area.

-Issac and Ann’s son George joined the business in 1843 when he was just 18 years old.
-George was a travelling agent for the company.
+Isaac and Ann had a son called George who joined the business in 1843 when he was just 18 years old.
+George became a travelling agent for the company.

-They tried to find a new source of farina, a cereal similar to semolina, in 1846.
-Instead, they created a formula for obtaining starch from sago flour.
+Isaac and George tried to find a new source of farina, a cereal similar to semolina, in 1846.
+Instead, they ended up creating a formula for obtaining starch from sago flour.

-In 1848, George became a partner to the business.
-They decided to rename it Reckitt & Son.
+In 1848, George became a partner in the business.
+As a result, Isaac and George decided to rename it Reckitt & Son.

-George’s brothers Francis and James later joined the company.
-They both joined George on the road travelling the country to sell their product – Reckitt’s Blue.
+George’s brothers Francis and James also later joined the company.
+They both joined George on the road travelling the country to sell their product Reckitt’s Blue.

-The three brothers understood the power of advertising.
-However they couldn’t cover the full country.
+All three brothers understood the power of advertising.
+However, they knew that they couldn’t cover the full country.

 In 1851, they also took a stand at the Great Exhibition.
 A year later, they began to introduce new lines such as Laundry Blue and Black-Lead.

-Isaac has paid off all of his original debts in 1858.
-This included being able to buy the factory outright.
+Isaac was fortunate enough to be able to pay off all of his original debts in 1858.
+This also included him being able to buy the factory outright.

-When Isaac died in 1862, he the business passed down to all three sons.
+When Isaac died in 1862, the business was passed down to all three sons.
 They became equal partners of Reckitt & Sons.

-The company became a household name in Britain.
-It started to see big export sales particularly from Canada and New Zealand.
+The company became a big household name in Britain.
+It also started to see big export sales, particularly from Canada and New Zealand.

-In 1873, they introduced Paris Blue.
-It was a great success internationally.
+In 1873, they introduced their new product Paris Blue.
+Internationally, this proved to be a great success.

-Their rivals Yorkshire Dolly Blue were in the South of England.
-Although Reckitt & Sons were successful, their rivals were still more popular in Reckitt’s native county.
+Their rivals, Yorkshire Dolly Blue, were located in the South of England.
+Although Reckitt & Sons were successful internationally, they still fell short to their rivals in Britain.

-To turn this around, they introduced a new product.
-This was Bag Blue which became their signature product.
+In order to turn this around, they decided to introduce a new product.
+This was Bag Blue which quickly became their signature product.

-Their product ranges were also expanding.
+Their product ranges continued to expand.
 In the first half of the 20th Century, households were using well known items that we still use today.

-Brasso was created in 1905.
-People used it as a polish in its native Australia.
+In 1905, Brasso was created.
+People used this item as a polish in its native Australia.

-The disinfectant called Dettol was introduced to the Reckitt’s range in the 1930’s.
-Lemsip was also added to the range as a cold remedy made by the company along with many others.
+The popular disinfectant ‘Dettol’ was also introduced to the Reckitt’s range in the 1930’s.
+This was closely followed by Lemsip, a cold remedy made by the company along with many others.

-In 1938, Reckitts and Sons merged with Colman’s – the mustard maker from Norwich.
-This meant another name change for the business – Reckitt’s & Colman’s.
+In 1938, Reckitts and Sons decided to merge with Colman’s – the mustard maker from Norwich.
+This led to another name change for the business – Reckitt & Colman.

-The merger led them to move their head quarters to Slough.
+As a result, this merger led them to move their headquarters to Slough.
 However, their original factory remains on Dansom Lane in Hull.

-The company announced an investment of £100 million into building a new research and development facilities at their Hull premises.
-This safeguarded 1,200 and also created new ones.
+The company announced a £100 million investment for new research and development facilities at their Hull premises.
+This safeguarded 1,200 jobs while also creating new ones.